nigoroll/libvmod-dynamic/README.rst

 DESCRIPTION
 ===========

 A DNS director for Varnish 4.1 that relies on the system's resolver.
-Make sure you read the manual to learn the remaining issues in Varnish 4.1.0 preventing reliable dynamic backends

 INSTALLATION